St. Pius X Catholic High School (Chamblee, Georgia): Spring sports

-Boys' Track & Field has four state titles including back-to-back championships in 2018 and 2019.
-Girls' track & field won a state crown in 2006 and has finished in second-place seven times.
+Boys' track & field has five state titles, including back-to-back championships in 2018 and 2019.
+Girls' track & field won a state crown in 2006 and has finished in second place seven times.

 The tennis programs have multiple state titles.
 The boys' program has four state championships and eight runners-up, and the girls' program has three state titles and nine runners-up finishes.